paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

 ### Statutory Notes

 #### Amendments
+2025—Par.
+(8).
+Pub.
+L. 119–21 struck out “when the participating dairy operation first registers to participate in dairy margin coverage” after “[section 9055 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9055)”.

 2018—Pub.
 L. 115–334, § 1404(b)(2), struck out “and part B” after “this part” in introductory provisions.

 Par.
 (4).
 Pub.
 L. 115–123 redesignated par.
 (5) as (4) and struck out former par.
 (4).
 Prior to amendment, text read as follows: “The term ‘consecutive 2-month period’ refers to the 2-month period consisting of the months of January and February, March and April, May and June, July and August, September and October, or November and December, respectively.”